lkumle/onlineVRtoolbox_tutorials/docs/encryption/encryption.md

 ## Details for `Encrypt()`-function

-For detais on the `Encrypt()`-function, see below and the `ConnectionHandler.cs` script with in the Unity template (also see Notebook 1 for details on the `ConnectionHandler.cs`).
+For detais on the `Encrypt()`-function, see below and the `ConnectionHandler.cs` script within the Unity template (also see Notebook 1 for details on the `ConnectionHandler.cs`).

 ```c#
 public byte[] Encrypt(byte[] data)